iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 ## Overview

-The purpose of this document is to guide the reader through the development of DSA links.
+The purpose of this document is to guide the reader through the development of Java DSA links using this SDK.
 Developers will build links using the org.iot.dsa.* packages found in sdk-dslink-java/dslink-core.

 Key objectives of this SDK: